Texas annexation: Jackson and Van Buren administrations

 The Anglo-American immigrants residing in newly independent Texas overwhelmingly desired immediate annexation by the United States.
-But, despite his strong support for Texas independence from Mexico, then-President Andrew Jackson delayed recognizing the new republic until the last day of his presidency to avoid raising the issue during the 1836 general election.
+But, despite his strong support for Texas independence from Mexico, then-president Andrew Jackson delayed recognizing the new republic until the last day of his presidency to avoid raising the issue during the 1836 general election.
 Jackson's political caution was dictated by northern concerns that Texas could potentially form several new slave states and undermine the North-South balance in Congress.

 Jackson's successor, President Martin Van Buren, viewed Texas annexation as an immense political liability that would empower the anti-slavery northern Whig opposition – especially if annexation provoked a war with Mexico.
-Presented with a formal annexation proposal from Texas minister Memucan Hunt, Jr. in August 1837, Van Buren summarily rejected it.
+Presented with a formal annexation proposal from Texas minister Memucan Hunt Jr. in August 1837, Van Buren summarily rejected it.
 Annexation resolutions presented separately in each house of Congress were either soundly defeated or tabled through filibuster.
-After the election of 1838, new Texas president Mirabeau B. Lamar withdrew his republic's offer of annexation over these failures.
-Texans were at an annexation impasse when John Tyler entered the White House in 1841.
+In 1838, Texas president Mirabeau B. Lamar withdrew his republic's offer of annexation over these failures.
+Texians were at an annexation impasse when John Tyler entered the White House in 1841.

 Tyler administration

-William Henry Harrison, Whig Party presidential nominee, defeated US President Martin Van Buren in the 1840 general election.
-Upon Harrison's death shortly after his inauguration, Vice-President John Tyler assumed the presidency.
+William Henry Harrison, Whig Party presidential nominee, defeated US president Martin Van Buren in the 1840 general election.
+Upon Harrison's death shortly after his inauguration, Vice President John Tyler assumed the presidency.
 President Tyler was expelled from the Whig party in 1841 for repeatedly vetoing their domestic finance legislation.
 Tyler, isolated and outside the two-party mainstream, turned to foreign affairs to salvage his presidency, aligning himself with a southern states' rights faction that shared his fervent slavery expansionist views.

 In his first address to Congress in special session on June 1, 1841, Tyler set the stage for Texas annexation by announcing his intention to pursue an expansionist agenda so as to preserve the balance between state and national authority and to protect American institutions, including slavery, so as to avoid sectional conflict.
 Tyler's closest advisors counseled him that obtaining Texas would assure him a second term in the White House, and it became a deeply personal obsession for the president, who viewed the acquisition of Texas as the "primary objective of his administration".
 Tyler delayed direct action on Texas to work closely with his Secretary of State Daniel Webster on other pressing diplomatic initiatives.